brnatvi/S9_Between_Us/notes.md

 ## Project
 ### Data:
- We're gonna use hashes to ensure the integrity of files If file size is less than **1024 bytes**, its the merkel tree is the hash itself, otherwise its split up to multiple parts (each less than **1024 bytes**), these parts (chunks) are represented as in tree from and every node's hash is just is its children's hashes concatenated, this way if a leaf is modified there are minimal changes to the tree (quite the elegant solution tbh).
+ We're gonna use hashes to ensure the integrity of files.

+ If file size is less than **1024 bytes**, its merkel tree is the hash itself, otherwise its split up to multiple parts (each less than **1024 bytes**), these parts (chunks) are represented as in tree from and every node's hash is just is its children's hashes concatenated, this way if a leaf is modified there are minimal changes to the tree (quite the elegant solution tbh).

  In the project we have 3 types of nodes: